realLaggermaster/1f2d-april-fools-map/README.md

-## This is a 1f2d april fools map in 2022.
+## 1f2d April Fools Map
-This is a free download to see what players mannaged to do.
+This is a free .zip file of the 2022 1f2d Server April Fools Map.
+The map is public, allowing anyone to view the destruction that took place on that day.